catchpoint/Community-Scripts/Node Status Monitor/NodeJS/README.md

 ```
 NodeJs/
-├── api
-| ├── auth.js             ## Contains APIs related to authentication
 ├── config
 | ├── config.js                ## Configuration file
+├── libs
+| ├── api.js                   ## Contains APIs related to catchpoint authentication and nodes
+| ├── common.js                ## contains function related to read/write of file,compare nodes
 ├── logs
 | ├── info
 | |  ├── info.log              ## Contains informational logs.
 File name will be based on date of execution
 | ├── error
 | |  ├── error.log             ## Contains error logs.
 File name will be based on date of execution
+├── Output
-├── nodeData
+| ├── details
-| ├── new_node_data.json    ## Output file - contains Node status from the current run in JSON format
+| |  ├── new_node_data.json    ## Output file - contains Node status from the current run in JSON format
-| ├── old_node_data.json    ## Output file - contains Node status from the previous run in JSON format
+| |  ├── old_node_data.json    ## Output file - contains Node status from the previous run in JSON format
-| ├── result.json         ## Output file - contains Nodes' changed status in JSON format (generated from comparison of new and old node data)
+| ├── changes_in_status.json   ## Output file - contains Nodes' changed status in JSON format (generated from comparison of new and old node data)
-├── test
-| ├── test.js             ## contains unit test cases
 ├── utils
+| ├── application_constants.js ## Application constants
 | ├── logger.js                ## logger utility
 ├──package.json                ## project dependencies
 └── node_monitor.js            ## main file
 ```

 Output
 -------

-* **`/nodeData/new_node_data.json`**    : Contains Node status from the current run in JSON format
+* **`/Output/details/new_node_data.json`**    : Contains Node status from the current run in JSON format
-* **`/nodeData/old_node_data.json`**    : Contains Node status from the previous run in JSON format
+* **`/Output/details/old_node_data.json`**    : Contains Node status from the previous run in JSON format
-* **`/nodeData/result.json`**           : Contains Nodes' changed status in JSON format (generated from comparison of new and old node data)
+* **`/Output/changes_in_status.json`**        : Contains Nodes' changed status in JSON format (generated from comparison of new and old node data)

 Note
 -----
-* `/nodeData/result.json` will not be created the first time you run Node Status Monitor as there will be no old node data to compare.
+* `/Output/changes_in_status.json` will not be created the first time you run Node Status Monitor as there will be no old node data to compare.